The Bhagavad Gita and the battle of everyday life

-Each day upon waking we have a choice: who will we decide to listen to today…?
-Our true and higher self, or our ego?
-The days we decide to listen to the true Self are usually the ones where we feel as though we’re living our purpose and abiding in our true nature; the days we decide to listen to the ego are usually the ones where we face the most difficulty, and life can seem a little like a battlefield.
+Each day upon waking we have a choice.
+Which will we decide to listen to today: our true and higher self, or our ego?
+The days we decide to listen to the true Self are usually the ones where we feel that we’re living our purpose and honouring our true nature.
+The days we decide to listen to the ego are usually the ones where we face the most difficulty, and life can seem a little like a battlefield.

-The Bhagavad Gita is one of India’s ancient texts derived from the epic poem, The Mahabharata.
-Throughout history, this still stands as the longest poem to have been written, with over 100,000 shlokas or over 200,000 verses.
-Although only a part of this huge text, the Bhagavad Gita is perhaps one of the most important and highly revered yogic texts ever to have been written.
+The Bhagavad Gita is one of India’s ancient texts and is derived from the epic poem, The Mahabharata.
+This still stands as the longest poem ever written, with over 100,000 shlokas or over 200,000 verses.
+Though only a part of The Mahabharata, the Bhagavad Gita is perhaps one of the most important and highly revered yogic texts ever to have been written.

-Texts like The Upanishads and the Dhammapada are also part of this epic poem, but it is the Bhagavad Gita which is often cited as the one that holds the key to personal transformation:
+Texts like The Upanishads and the Dhammapada are also part of this poem.
+But it’s the Bhagavad Gita that’s often cited as holding the key to personal transformation:

-As the third of the classics, the Bhagavad Gita is a map and a guidebook.
+The Bhagavad Gita is a map and a guidebook.
 It gives us a systematic overview of the territory [of life], shows various approaches to the summit with their benefits and pitfalls, offers recommendations, tells us what to pack and what to leave behind.
 More than either of the others (the Upanishads and the Dhammapada), it gives the sense of a personal guide.
-It asks and answers the questions that you or I might ask – questions not about philosophy or mysticism, but about how to live life effectively in a world of challenge and change.
+It asks and answers the questions that you or I might ask.
+Questions not about philosophy or mysticism, but about how to live life effectively in a world of challenge and change.

 ~ Eknath Easwaran – The Upanishads Introduction